hhu-stups/probandit/README.md

   If the target csv file is given via command line option, the `csv` property will be ignored.
+* `independent` _(Optional, default `false`)_: If set, solvers are restarted after each solving attempt to guarantee independence over different benchmarks.

 ### Solver configuration